Make time for mindful moments

 Making time for mindful moments

-Ask any meditation guru and they will tell you that achieving a completely empty mind is not the objective it is more about learning to be present: thoughts will appear and take you into the future or the past, but the skill is to gently push them away and regain your focus on the here and now … And there are times when your session will consist of just that
+Achieving a completely empty mind is not the objective it is more about learning to be present: thoughts will appear and take you into the future or the past, but the skill is to gently push them away and regain your focus on the here and now … And there are times when your session will consist of just that maintaining presence.

-- Start your day by just taking a few minutes to do a brain dump ….jot down how you’re feeling and practice some deep breathing.
+- Start your day by just taking a few minutes to empty your brain ….jot down how you’re feeling and practice a few minutes of deep breathing.

 - Your meals can be made mindful by simply consciously focusing on the preparation of them as well as eating: take time to savour the flavours and textures of each meal.
 Let’s face it …many of us treat our breakfast and lunch especially as something to be done while we catch up on emails, social media, phone calls..so much so that we sometimes can’t even remember what we ate or the flavours.

 Focus on your surroundings …be more conscious when you are walking around…notice the simple things like the sky, the trees, the people.